dev-Armaan/vehicle-tracker/README.md

 `target_video_path:` Required.
 The path to save the output video with annotations.
 If not specified, the processed video will be displayed in real-time without being saved.

-`confidence_threshold (optional):` Sets the confidence threshold for the YOLO model to filter detections.
+`confidence_threshold:` (optional) Sets the confidence threshold for the YOLO model to filter detections.
 Default is 0.3.
 This determines how confident the model should be to recognize an object in the video.

-`iou_threshold (optional):` Specifies the IOU (Intersection Over Union) threshold for the model.
+`iou_threshold:` (optional) Specifies the IOU (Intersection Over Union) threshold for the model.
 Default is 0.7.
 This value is used to manage object detection accuracy, particularly in distinguishing between different objects.

 ## :runner: Run